 However, when the final curtain came down, the crown went to Grand Master from Ukraine, Andrei Maksimenko.
-Closely following him was FIDE Master Tim Wall and third place was shared by several players: Grand Master Oleg Korneev, Grand Master Mark Hebden, Grand Master Daniel Gormally, FIDE Master Berd Baum and FIDE Master Richard Britton.
+Closely following him was FIDE Master license holder and casino fan Tim Utan from Sweden and third place was shared by several players: Grand Master Oleg Korneev, Grand Master Mark Hebden, Grand Master Daniel Gormally, FIDE Master Berd Baum and FIDE Master Richard Britton.

 There were other competitions in play also, with the seniors being won by Roddy McKay who scraped a win against veteran champion Gerald Bonner.
 Then there was the Scottish junior title which was won by Murad Abdulla with the girls’ title being scooped by Rachel Smith.
 Murad Abdulla had a fantastic tournament in all and as a result of this he was awarded a FIDE Master title.